AqilHussan/Precision-Medicine/datalake/readme.md

 #Store the generated key as an authorized key
 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys

-#Set permissions for user hdoop
+#Set permissions for user pma
 chmod 0600 ~/.ssh/authorized_keys

 #check if the user has access to localhost